PRijnbeek/CDM-Vocab-Course/chapter1.md

 `@feedbacks`
 - A blend of a conceptual model and a data model is called an information model
-- Only concept_ids are stored in the clinal data tables, e.g. xxx = male
+- Only concept\_ids are stored in the clinical data tables, e.g. 8507 = male
 - Correct Answer.
 All the clinical data tables have a link to the person table
 - The model is evolving over time.
 This is driven by new use cases and input by the active OHDSI community

----
 ## Finding data 1

 ```yaml